Where To Buy Ethical Christmas Jumpers In The UK

-I’ve rounded up the best sustainable and ethical Christmas jumpers and sweaters this festive season, so you can keep warm in festive sartorial style.
+I’ve rounded up the sustainable and ethical Christmas jumpers and sweaters in the UK this festive season, so you can keep warm in festive sartorial style.

 How do you feel about Christmas jumpers?
 Love them?
 Hate them?
 By the fact that you’ve landed on this article, I’m guessing it’s the former, rather than the latter.

-Since it was launched in 2012, the event has raised millions of pounds for children in the UK, and across the world, who live in poverty.
-This year it’s on Thursday 7th December 2023, should you be looking to don your best festive garb.
+Since it was launched in 2012, the event has raised millions of pounds for children in the UK and across the world who live in poverty.
+This year it’s on Thursday the 11th of December 2025, should you be looking to don your best festive garb.

 Why Do We Need Ethical Christmas Jumpers?